1938 Nebraska lieutenant gubernatorial elections: Special election

 On March 7, 1938, incumbent Nebraska Lieutenant Governor Walter H. Jurgensen was convicted of a felony for embezzling $549 in a stock transaction between a co-defendant and a railroad station agent in September 1934.
 Jurgensen contested the conviction and sought to be renominated for a fourth term as lieutenant governor, but he was declared ineligible to participate in the primary.
 He was then removed from office by the Nebraska Supreme Court on June 25, 1938, leaving the lieutenant governor's office vacant.
 The Nebraska Supreme Court ruled that the lieutenant governor's office became vacant on March 7 when he had been convicted of a felony since Article III, Section 23, of the Nebraska State Constitution provided at the time that "All offices created by this constitution shall become vacant by... conviction of a felony."

 Since the lieutenant governor's office was now vacant, there was mixed opinion on how to handle this vacancy.
 The office of Nebraska lieutenant governor had not been vacant since Nebraska Lieutenant Governor Melville R. Hopewell died while in office on May 2, 1911.
 At the time, the president pro tempore of the Nebraska State Senate, John H. Morehead, was considered the "Acting Lieutenant Governor" based on Article V, Section 18, of the Nebraska Constitution which provided that "If there be no lieutenant governor..., the president [pro tempore] of the senate shall act as governor until the vacancy is filled...."

 Based on this precedent, some believed that the Speaker of the Nebraska Legislature should assume the office of the lieutenant governor.
 Then Nebraska Attorney General Richard C. Hunter issued an opinion based on this precedent that then Speaker of the Nebraska Legislature Charles J. Warner (who was also a candidate for governor) could perform the duties of the lieutenant governor without assuming the office.
-Others believed that then Nebraska Governor Robert L. Cochran had the authority to appoint a lieutenant governor to fill the vacancy.
+Others believed that then Nebraska Governor Roy Cochran had the authority to appoint a lieutenant governor to fill the vacancy.
 When asked about Jurgensen's removal from office, Cochran said that he didn't think it was necessary to appoint a lieutenant governor at that time because "There is no necessity for haste.
 If the legislature were in session... it would be a different matter" since the Nebraska lieutenant governor presides over sessions of the legislature.